Tree Climbing Lions of Ishasha. Uganda’s strange lions

 The best approach to conservation in Uganda so far has been the working together of various stakeholders with the local communities towards a singular conservation goal.
 While this is yet to achieve full success for the tree-climbing lions, the work continues and we all hope for better conservation outcomes.

 The suggestions on why they climb up the tree are not really confirmed (as earlier stated).
 This is for the obvious fact that lions are dangerous and the most you can do in terms of research is monitoring from a very safe distance.
-Be that as it may, tree-climbing lions are a fascinating sight to see – as they carry their heavy bodies up the tree with easy and practised grace.
+Be that as it may, tree-climbing lions are a fascinating sight to see – as they carry their heavy bodies up the tree with easy and practiced grace.

 Being able to see the tree-climbing lions in Ishasha adds so much to a visitors experience of Queen Elizabeth National Park.
 It is common that while you are still in Queen Elizabeth National Park, you will go a for a game drive to see all the other animals, take a boat ride on Kazinga channel, track some chimpanzees and other primates as well as track the tree-climbing lions.